Brazilian-Institute-of-Robotics/ximea_ROS2_driver/README.md

 ### Ximea SDK

-Installed and tested on Ubuntu 20.04 LTS.
+Installed and tested on Ubuntu 20.04 LTS and Ubuntu 22.04 LTS.

 <b> OPTIONAL: </b>For full installation and setup, you could simply run the bash script: [ximea_install.sh](ximea_ros2_cam/docs/installation/ximea_install.sh).
 Make sure you have the limits.txt file in the same directory.
 Also checkout the [docker file](ximea_ros2_cam/docs/docker/XIMEA.Dockerfile) for possible use with ROS2 Humble using the [nvidia-isaac-ros](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_common) docker workspace.